Makuake Advent Calendar 2022の記事の7日目です!

 - Assess

-- Worth investing resources to evaluate its value.
+- Worth investigating at a cost to determine its value.

 - Adopt

-On the www.thoughtworks.com/radar website, you can also view evaluation comments and the history of blips (movement between rings) for each technology.
+On the www.thoughtworks.com/radar site, you can also see evaluation comments and the history of shifts (movement between rings) for each technology.

-You can also self-host your Radar using the repository available at github.com - thoughtworks/build-your-own-radar.
+You can also self-host the Radar by using the repository at github.com - thoughtworks/build-your-own-radar.

 Clone the Sample Repository

-You can fork or clone the original repository, but for convenience, I’ve prepared a sample repository.
+You can fork or clone the original repository, but I have prepared a repository for easier testing.

 github.com - bmf-san/technology-radar-boilerplate